-There are two Master Reef Guides in the Townsville region and 14 in the Whitsundays region.
+There are three Master Reef Guides in the Townsville region and 24 in the Whitsundays region.

 You can read the profiles of each Master Reef Guide in Townsville and Whitsundays region below, including the High Standard Tourism Operator they work for, their professional experience, and what they specialise in.

 Master Reef Guides are the world’s leading reef guides, interpreters and storytellers sharing the wonders of the Great Barrier Reef World Heritage Area.